Southend Foreshore Local Nature Reserve

 Southend's foreshore at the mouth of the Thames Estuary supports an abundance of habitats and wildlife and is internationally important for migrating birds.
 Stretching 8.5 miles from Leigh to Shoeburyness, the foreshore is now managed to protect its wildlife and is well worth a visit.

 Its wildlife is best viewed when the tide is low.
 Begin your journey of exploration at any point on the seafront.
-A circular route is possible by using the frequent train and bus services or the open-top 67 bus in summer.
+A circular route is possible by using the frequent train services.
 Information boards and telescopes are positioned along the seafront to help you discover and enjoy the wildlife.
 Include a walk along the Pier, which crosses the foreshore, and visit the Sealife Centre to learn more about its wildlife.

-Wildlife on the foreshore's mud, sand and shingle is described inside the leaflet.
-But man-made structures nearby also provide important habitats.
+As well as the foreshore's mud, sand and shingle, man-made structures nearby also provide important habitats.
 High buildings, for example, are man-made "cliffs" that provide a nesting habitat for the large, noisy and aggressive herring gulls.
 The concrete slabs of the sea wall create an environment similar to the upper salt marsh for plants such as sea thrift, sea beet and sea purslane.
 Look for golden samphire that flowers from July to September, a scarce plant in most of Britain.

 The Estuary in winter is an important feeding ground for birds that migrate from colder climates.
 Perhaps the most important bird is the dark-bellied brent goose as up to a fifth of the current world population come to the Essex coast from Siberia to feed.
 They arrive in late September to feed on the lush green eel-grass at Leigh.
 By December the eel-grass is finished and they are looking for alternative food all along the coast.